zhullyb/monyhar/monyhar/docs/linux/password_storage.md

 # Linux Password Storage

-On Linux, Chromium can store passwords in three ways:
+On Linux, Monyhar can store passwords in three ways:

 *   GNOME Keyring
 *   KWallet 4
 *   plain text

-Chromium chooses which store to use automatically, based on your desktop environment.
+Monyhar chooses which store to use automatically, based on your desktop environment.

 Passwords stored in GNOME Keyring or KWallet are encrypted on disk, and access